AngeloPerera015/Foody_IngNutty_Android_App/README.md

 # Foody_IngNutty_Android_App

 This is an Android application project that I am completing and continuing for my 2nd-year university degree.
 This idea came to mind because I’m a consumer who pays attention to off-the-shelf food ingredients and nutrition.
-To be aware of that, one must check with the actual product that is on shelves or at home.
-This application can be browsed on a fingertip to get aware of food ingredients and nutrition.
+To be aware of that, one must check the actual product that is on shelves or at home.
+This application can be browsed with a fingertip to become aware of food ingredients and nutrition.

 The name is Foody IngNutty, an acronym for food ingredients and nutrition.
 It aims to provide off-the-shelf food products with ingredients and nutrition, as it’s necessary to make customers aware of this.
 Also, it contains useful features to improve and maintain a healthy lifestyle for the user.